DUNE/computing-training-202112/_episodes/14-quiz-best-programming-practices.md

 teaching: 30
 exercises: 0
 questions:
-- “Do you know your stuff?"
+- “Is programming your forte?"
 objectives:
 - "Validate your understanding by working through some examples."
 keypoints: